India clamps down on unregistered taxis after Uber rape claim

 NEW DELHI India ordered state governments to halt the operations of all unregistered, web-based taxi companies on Tuesday after a female passenger reported she was raped in New Delhi by a driver contracted to U.S. cab company Uber.

-The move in India was followed by separate government and court actions against Uber in Thailand, Spain and the United States on a variety of issues.

-The rape case in India has caused uproar after it emerged that the suspect had previously been charged for rape but had obtained a character reference signed by a police officer that was forged.
+The case has caused uproar in India after it emerged that the suspect had previously been charged for rape but had obtained a character reference signed by a police officer that was forged.

 It has also revealed a failure to regulate the booming market for app-based taxi services in India.
 The Delhi transport department said it ordered Uber to cease operations on Monday by post.